jeastham1993/event-driven-serverless-cdk/README.md

 A storage first API that receives requests from a front-end, stores them durably and publishes an event to notify other services that a new review has been received.

+This storage first API utilises the native service integrations between Amazon API Gateway and Step Functions to pass the HTTP request directly to a step functions execution.
+The workkflow stores the request to DynamoDB and then publishes an event to notify other services that an API request has been received.

 ### Sentiment Analysis

 Service to translate the review to English if not currently in English, analyze the review content and detect the sentiment.

+This service demonstrates the true power of Amazon Step Functions.
+There are native service integrations with Amazon Comprehend and Translate.
+The workflow is also invoked directly from an Amazon Event Bridge rule.

 ### Notification Service